-S&S Homestead Farm integrates animals and plant crops and operates to provide healthful, fresh food to the farm family and interns, and to the community.
-All produce sold off the farm is sold directly to customers through a CSA (vegetables) or by custom contract (meat).
-All labor is provided by the farm family, with assistance from the 2-4 interns who, in exchange for room and board and instruction in biodynamic farming practices, join the farm during the summer each year.
+S&S Homestead Farm (established in 1970) integrates animals and plant crops and operates to provide healthful, fresh food to the farm family, apprentices and interns, and to the community.
+All produce sold off the farm is sold directly to customers through a CSA (vegetables, fruit, meat, eggs, bread, cheese) or by custom contract (meat).
+All labor is provided by the farm family, with assistance from the 2-4 trainees who, in exchange for room and board and instruction in biodynamic farming practices, join the farm for up to two years.
 The farm adheres to an ethic of ecological sustainability and self-sufficiency, which goals are reflected in the diversity of plants and animals on the farm.

 The Farm Enterprise

-The farm enterprise comprises vegetables, beef, milk, fruit, lamb, pork and eggs in order of economic importance.
-Most of the inputs to production are grown on the farm, beginning with the green forage, hay, grain, vegetables and fruit fed to animals, whose manure in turn provides fertility for pasture, hay, vegetable and grain production.
-The farm provides for most of the food needs of the farm family and interns, and much of the summer and fall harvest is preserved via fermentation, drying, canning, freezing, or other value-adding processing to provide a continuous supply of meat, vegetables, and fruit throughout the year.
-(See Production Log, which shows what S&S Homestead Farm produced for on-farm use in 2010.)
+The farm enterprise comprises vegetables, fruit, beef, pork, lamb, milk and aged raw-milk cheddar, and eggs, as well producing fertility inputs, electric energy, water and wood products for its own use.
+Inputs grown on the farm begin with green forage, hay, grain, vegetables and fruit fed to animals, whose manure in turn supplies fertility for pasture, hay, vegetable and grain production.
+The farm provides for most of the food needs of the farm family, apprentices and interns, and much of the summer and fall harvest is preserved via fermentation, drying, canning, freezing, or other value-adding processing for a continual supply of meat, vegetables, and fruit throughout the year.
+(See Farm Production, which shows what S&S Homestead Farm produced for on-farm use, CSA and farm-gate sales in 2016.)
 This helps keep the cost of purchased foods (coffee, salt, etc.) to a minimum and is a primary motivation for keeping the farm system diversified and integrated.

 Economic History of the Farm